vncg/react-admin/docs/CustomApp.md

 import React from 'react';
 import { Provider } from 'react-redux';
 import createHistory from 'history/createHashHistory';
-import { Admin, Resource } from 'react-admin';
+import { Admin, Resource } from 'vn-kooch-react-admin';
-import restProvider from 'ra-data-simple-rest';
+import restProvider from 'vn-kooch-data-simple-rest';
-import defaultMessages from 'ra-language-english';
+import defaultMessages from 'vn-kooch-language-english';

 import createAdminStore from './createAdminStore';
 import messages from './i18n';